mateoscarlos/quiz-android/README.md

 This application lies in an apparently simple trivial game making use in a self-learning way of all the tools that Kotlin and Android provide us to expand our knowledge in the sector.

+This application is a NON-functional application, it is not designed for the user.
+It is just a project where different acquired knowledge is put into practice.

 ### Apprenticeship:

 - [x] AndroidX and Architecture Components